BankPoint/programming-sample/README.md

 ```

-## TASK-004 Enable sorting for the loan name and customer name columns
+## TASK-004 Enable sorting for the loan number and customer name columns

 The product manager is concerned that some of our larger clients won't be able to easily find the loans they're
 interested in as they may have tens of thousands of loans.
 She wants the grid on the loan listing page to be sortable.